 1998) The Pseudomonas syringae pv. tomato HrpW protein has domains similar to harpins and pectate lyases and can elicit the plant hypersensitive response and bind to pectate Journal of Bacteriology.
 180 (19): pp 5211-5217

 1998) Characterization of the hrpC and hrpRS operons of Pseudomonas syringae pathovars syringae, tomato, and glycinea and analysis of the ability of hrpF, hrpG, hrcC, hrpT, and hrpV mutants to elicit the hypersensitive response and disease in plants Journal of Bacteriology.
 180 (17): pp 4523-4531

 1998) Bacterial genomics and adaptation to life on plants: Implications for the evolution of pathogenicity and symbiosis Current Opinion in Microbiology.
 1 (5): pp 589-597

 1998) Negative regulation of hrp genes in Pseudomonas syringae by hrpV Journal of Bacteriology.
 180 (17): pp 4532-4537

-Our research is funded by the Biotechnology and Biological Sciences Research Council (BBSRC), the Leverhulme Trust and the John Fell Fund.
+Our research is funded by the Biotechnology and Biological Sciences Research Council (BBSRC), the European Commission, the Leverhulme Trust and the John Fell Fund.

 Current job opportunities

-Applications are currently being accepted for October 2013 commencement with the MPLS Doctoral Training Centre’s three programmes: Life Sciences Interface Doctoral Training Centre; Systems Biology Doctoral Training Centre; and Systems Approaches to Biomedical Science Industrial Doctorate Centre.
+Applications are currently being accepted for graduate study within the Department of Plant Sciences and the Doctoral Training Centre commencing in 2015.
 To find out more information about the programmes held at the Doctoral Training Centre please visit: http://www.dtc.ox.ac.uk/

 David Studholme, University of Exeter, UK